influxdata/ifql/docs/SPEC.md

 From produces a stream of tables from the specified bucket.
 Each unique series is contained within its own table.
-The tables schema will include a `_time` column, columns for each tag on the series and a `_value` column for the value of the series.
 Each record in the table represents a single point in the series.

+The tables schema will include the following columns:

+* `_time`
+    the time of the record
+* `_value`
+    the value of the record
+* `_start`
+    the inclusive lower time bound of all records
+* `_stop`
+    the exclusive upper time bound of all records

+Additionally any tags on the series will be added as columns.

 Example: